sdatkinson/neural-amp-modeler/docs/source/model-file.rst

     ``"overdrive"``, ``"crunch"``, ``"hi_gain"``, and ``"fuzz"``.
   * ``"training"``: A dictionary containing information about training (*Only when the simplified trainers are used.*)
+  * ``"input_level_dbu"``: The level being input to the gear, in dBu, corresponding to a 1kHz sine wave with 0dBFS peak.
+  * ``"output_level_dbu"``: The level, in dBu, of a 1kHz sine wave that achieves 0dBFS peak when input to the interface that's recording the output of the gear being modeled.

 Change log